SciRuby/sciruby.com/source/_posts/2017-09-01-gsoc-2017-data-visualization-using-daru-view.markdown

 1. In layout of the webpage, you have to load all the dependent JS files.
 So that HTML, JS code that is genearted work smoothly in that webpage.
-You can load the dependet js file for nyaplot library using `Daru::View.dependent_script(:nyaplot)`, similarly for other library.
+You can load the dependent js file for nyaplot library using `Daru::View.dependent_script(:nyaplot)`, similarly for other library.

-2. If you are using multiple library in one webpage then load multiple dependent JS files, in that webpage layout (generaly in head tag).
+2. If you are using multiple library in one webpage then load multiple dependent JS files, in that webpage layout (generally in head tag).

 We can set default adapter using `Daru::View.plotting_library = :googlecharts` and also we can change it for particular object while initializing object,